Am I required to live on campus?

 When will I know my housing assignment and roommate?

-In early August, all first-year students students will receive an email from the Housing Office with a link to your Housing-at-a-Glance page.
+In early August, all first-year students students will receive an email from the Office of Residential Living with a link to your Housing-at-a-Glance page.

 What is my Housing-at-a-Glance page?